axelvaldez/radical-companies/_posts/children-stories/the-itsums-story/2024-09-01-the-itsums-story-02.markdown

   </div>

 <h1>The Riff-Raff</h1>
+ <p>About 50 yeasrs ago I read <em>Escape from Freedom</em>, in High School (<em>go Bulldogs</em>).
+I may not remember all that much of it, but its lessons became part of me.</p>
- <p>The Itsums who lived in the Fiat Shack were called the Riff-Raff by the Itsums in the Fiat House.
-The Riff-Raff had to keep up the Fiat House and its amenities.
-Itsum Violence made sure they did the work and then back to the shack.</p>
+ <p>The Riff-Raff had to keep up the Fiat House and its amenities.
+Itsum Violence made sure they did the work and then back to the Shack.</p>
- <p>Itsums in the Fiat Shack had fallen out of grace with Fiat.
-Some of them had even tried to help other Itsums.
-Which show how stupid they were  because they obviously did not know that the Riff-Raff could not be helped.
+ <p>Itsums in the Fiat Shack had fallen out of grace with King Fiat.
+Some of them had even tried to help other Itsums, which show how stupid they were  because they obviously did not know that the Riff-Raff could not be helped.
 Fiat had said so, Fiat had decreed it.</p>
  <p>In any case, the Itsums in the Fiat Shack were the perfect replacements as others disgraced Itsums were falling back to pieces from the hard work.</p>

 <h1>The Impact</h1>
  <p>It seemed that Fiat had built the perfect House to attract and entrap Itsums.
-Even the things that aimed to change the Fiat House became absorved by King Fiat,</p>
+Even the things that aimed to change the Fiat House became absorved by the Fiat House,</p>
   <table>
    <tr>
     <th style="text-align:top; text-align:right; width:25ch; ">